 Whether you're a budding wine connoisseur or want to make your culinary dream come true, you'll want to sign up for the one-day, hands-on wine or cooking classes.
 Or take the CIA Boot Camp -- a must-do for foodies!
 You know who you are.

 It should come as no surprise that Napa Valley takes its olive oil seriously.
 Olive groves abound in the region and the fruit is harvested, pressed, bottled and sold at specialty markets, wineries and farms in the valley.
 Many offer tastings and tours.
-Explore your Napa Valley olive oil options here.
+Explore your Napa Valley olive oil options here and add a tasting to your list of things to do in Napa Valley.

-Looking for more art to ogle?
+Looking for more art to savor?
 Get the list of Napa Valley art galleries here.

 1350 Third Street, Napa * 707-259-0123 * uptowntheatrenapa.com

-Head to the historic West End district of downtown Napa for live entertainment at the Uptown Theatre.
-This lovingly restored Art Deco masterpiece features a wide variety of top entertainers, including Boz Scaggs, Peter Frampton, Jonny Lang, The Beach Boys, Dana Carvey, Lyle Lovett and many more.
+Head to the historic West End district of Napa for live entertainment at the Uptown Theatre.
+This lovingly restored Art Deco masterpiece features a wide variety of top entertainers, including Boz Scaggs, Roseanne Cash, The Beach Boys, Lyle Lovett and many more.
+Of the many fun things to do in Napa, seeing a live show in this beautiful theater is one you'll long remember.

 707-258-5559 * musicinthevineyards.org

 Enjoy magnificent talent from America's award-winning orchestra musicians.
-Every August, Napa Valley wineries provide the beautiful backdrop...and the wine, of course.
+Every summer, Napa Valley wineries provide the beautiful backdrop...and the wine, of course.
 Imagine the great works of Mozart, Strauss and Tchaikovsky while sipping the splendid wines of Napa Valley.
-The 23rd season concert series begins August 4, 2017.
+This 30th Anniversary Season concert series runs August 2 - 25, 2024.

 Highway 29, Oakville * 1-888-766-6328 * Robert Mondavi Concert Series

 This music festival has been a tradition at Mondavi's winery in Oakville for more than five decades.
-The summer season kicks off in July 2017 and features popular talent for their music concerts under the stars.
-General admission starts around $55.
+The summer concert series kicks off (date to come) and features popular talent for their music concerts under the stars.
+Check the website for all the details, pricing, and schedule.

 Want more things to do in Napa Valley?
-Check out these Napa Valley Events for month-by-month concert dates, hometown festivals and more.
+Check out these Napa Valley Events for month-by-month concert dates, hometown festivals, winery celebrations and more.